1988 Dubai Masters

-The 1988 Dubai Duty Free Masters was a non-ranking snooker tournament which took place in September 1988 in Dubai, United Arab Emirates.
+The 1988 Dubai Duty Free Masters was a non-ranking snooker tournament, which took place between 26 and 29 September 1988 at the Al Nasr Stadium in Dubai, United Arab Emirates.

 The tournament featured eight professional players drawn against eight local players.
 Each of the professionals won 2–0 in their best-of-3-frame matches.

 Neal Foulds won beating Steve Davis 5–4 in the final.

+Prize fund

+The breakdown of prize money for this year is shown below: